ferrocene/ferrocene/tests/ui/README.md

 Broad category of tests on `match` constructs.

-## `tests/ui/meta/`: Tests for compiletest itself

-These tests check the function of the UI test suite at large and Compiletest in itself.

-**FIXME**: This should absolutely be merged with `tests/ui/compiletest-self-test/`.

 ## `tests/ui/methods/`

 A broad category for anything related to methods and method resolution.